What is Glaucoma?

 How is Glaucoma treated?

 Damage to the optic nerve is permanent, so early detection and management of glaucoma is important.
-Examination of potential glaucoma sufferers includes measuring eye pressure, assessing the appearance of the optic nerve, assessing the drainage angle of the eye, and measuring the peripheral visual field.
+Potential glaucoma suspects are examined using advanced methods for assessing sufferers which includes measuring eye pressure, optic nerve analysis, corneal thickness measurement, assessing the drainage angle of the eye, and measuring the peripheral visual field.

 With treatment, it is typically possible to arrest the progression of glaucoma.
 However, glaucoma is a lifelong condition requiring regular monitoring and management.
 Eye drops are the most common treatment, with some cases requiring laser treatment and surgery.

-Sunshine Eye Clinic provides a comprehensive service for the detection, monitoring and management of glaucoma, with advanced methods of assessing suspected sufferers, including corneal thickness measurement, optic nerve analysis and visual field testing.
-Your Ophthalmologist Dr Daniel Black has extensive expertise in the medical, surgical and laser treatment of glaucoma.
+At Sunshine Eye Clinic we will provides a comprehensive examination for the detection, monitoring, and management of glaucoma.
+Your Ophthalmologist Dr Daniel Black has extensive expertise in the medical, surgical, and laser treatment of glaucoma.